sora-xor/sora-docs/src/check-supply.md

 The supply of VAL and PSWAP might also change because they are burnt with every transaction.

-**The circulating supply for PSWAP at the time of writing is about 600M PSWAP.**
+**The circulating supply for PSWAPatthe time of writing is about 600M PSWAP.**

 To check the number of tokens on the SORA Network, follow this procedure: